Consteel/manual/docs/manual/8_0_structural-analysis/8_4_analysis-types.md

 <!-- wp:paragraph -->

 In a mechanical interpretation the eigenvalue analysis approximates the elastic critical load levels where the structure is subjected to some modes of loss of stability.
 Mathematically it means that the second order equation of (3) has no unique solution because the second order stiffness matrix is singular.
-In _ConSteel_ linear eigenvalue analysis is performed considering one parameter, conservative loading and that the geometric stiffness matrix depends linearly on the load factor (λ):
+In _Consteel_ linear eigenvalue analysis is performed considering one parameter, conservative loading and that the geometric stiffness matrix depends linearly on the load factor (λ):

 <!-- /wp:paragraph -->